2. Material Accounting policies

 Sale of Goods

-Revenue from Sale of goods is recognised at the point in time when control of the goods is transferred i.e. when the goods have been delivered to the specific location (delivery).
+when the goods have been delivered to the specific location (delivery).
 Following delivery, the customer has full discretion over the responsibility, manner of distribution, price to sell the goods and bears the risks of obsolescence and loss in relation to the goods.
 A receivable is recognised by the Company when the goods are delivered to the customer as this represents the point in time at which the right to consideration becomes unconditional, as only the passage of time is required before payment is due.
-The average payment terms range between 15-60 days.
+The average payment terms range between 15-90 days.
 In determining the transaction price for the Sale of goods, the Company considers the effects of variable consideration and the existence of significant financing components.

 Variable consideration

 If the consideration in a contract includes a variable amount, the Company estimates the amount of consideration to which it will be entitled in exchange for transferring the goods to the customer.
 The variable consideration is estimated at contract inception and constrained until it is highly probable that a significant revenue reversal in the amount of cumulative revenue recognised will not occur when the associated uncertainty with the variable consideration is subsequently resolved.
 The Company recognizes changes in the estimated amount of variable consideration in the year in which the change occurs.
-Some contracts for the sale of goods provide customers with a right to return the goods within a specified period, volume rebates and pricing incentives, which give rise to variable consideration.
+Some contracts for the sale of goods provide customers with a right of return the goods within a specified period, volume rebates and pricing incentives, which give rise to variable consideration.
 The Company provides retrospective volume rebates and pricing incentives to certain customers once the quantity of products purchased during the year exceeds a threshold specified in the contract.
 Rebates are offset against amounts payable by the customer.
-To estimate the variable consideration for the expected future rebates, the Company applies the most likely amount
+To estimate the variable consideration for the expected future rebates, the Company applies the most likely amount method for contracts with a single-volume threshold and the expected value method for contracts with more than one volume threshold.
+The selected method that best predicts the amount of variable consideration is primarily driven by the number of volume thresholds contained in the contract.
+The Company then applies the requirements on constraining estimates of variable consideration and recognises a liability for the expected future rebates.

-The disclosures of significant estimates and assumptions relating to the estimation of variable consideration for volume rebates are provided in Note 31.
+The disclosures of significant estimates and assumptions relating to the estimation of variable consideration for volume rebates are provided in Note 31

 Significant Financing component

-The Company applies the practical expedient for shortterm advances received from customers.
+The Company applies the practical expedient for short¬ term advances received from customers.
 That is, the promised amount of consideration is not adjusted for the effects of a significant financing component if the period between the transfer of the promised good and the payment is one year or less.

 Contract balances Trade receivables